 - 2 tbsp chia seeds

-- 1 tbsp rice malt syrup (optional)
+- 1 tbsp any light-coloured sweetener, such as rice malt syrup or maple syrup, optional

 - Line 2 containers of the same size with baking paper.